-As of early 2020, 33 states plus D.C have legalized medicinal marijuana.
-Meanwhile, there are now 11 states (plus D.C.) where recreational weed is legal.
-In this article, we look at all 11 states (plus the District of Columbia) that have legalized recreational marijuana, and analyze the most likely states to follow suit in 2020 and beyond.
+As of November 2020, 35 states plus D.C have legalized medicinal marijuana.
+Meanwhile, there are now 15 states (plus D.C.) where recreational weed is legal.
+Four of these states have recently come on board.

 In 1975, possession of an ounce or less was downgraded to a misdemeanor.
 The Golden State had the country’s first ballot initiative to legalize pot through Proposition 19 in 1972.
 Although it was unsuccessful, it paved the way for California to become the first state to legalize medical marijuana in 1996 via Proposition 215.

-Today, adults aged 21+ can purchase, consume, and possess up to an ounce of weed either at home or in a specific establishment licensed for weed consumption.
+Today, adults aged 21+ can purchase, consume, and possess up to an ounce of weed.
+You can do this either at home or in a specific establishment licensed for weed consumption.
 You are also allowed to possess up to eight grams of concentrate and cultivate a maximum of six plants in your home.

-The new law allows Maine residents aged 21+ to possess 2.5 ounces of marijuana, and grow up to six flowering plants and 12 immature plants.
+The new law allows Maine residents aged 21+ to possess 2.5 ounces of marijuana and grow up to six flowering plants and 12 immature plants.
 Also, Maine employers are no longer permitted to test job applicants for cannabis.

 After marijuana was decriminalized in 2008, the state of Massachusetts swiftly moved to have medical cannabis made available.
 This was made possible in 2012 when Question 3 passed with 60% of the vote.

 If the residence has more than one adult, it is possible to grow 12 plants as long as they remain obscured from public view.
-Sale of recreational weed began in July 2018.
+The sale of recreational weed began in July 2018.

 Residents and tourists can purchase up to an ounce of weed as long as they are aged 21+.
-You are also allowed to possess one-eighth of an ounce of concentrates, and ‘gift’ up to an ounce of flower or an eighth of concentrates to an adult friend.
+You are also allowed to possess one-eighth of an ounce of concentrates.
+Also, you can ‘gift’ up to an ounce of flower or an eighth of concentrates to an adult friend.

 In 2014, Measure 91, which legalized recreational cultivation and use of marijuana, was approved.
-In 2015, Governor Kate Brown signed an emergency bill declaring that sale of recreational weed from dispensaries was legal from October 2015.
+In 2015, Governor Kate Brown signed an emergency bill.
+It declared that the sale of recreational weed from dispensaries was legal from October 2015.